Dominic-Emond/epic-soen341projectF2023/README.md

 #### Front end
 HyperText Markup Language (HTML): HTML is the basic markup language allowing to display content of documents in the in the browser. <br/><br/>
 Cascading Style Sheet (CSS): CSS is a styling sheet language that allows the modification of the visible aspects from the content provided by HTML.
 This language allows the visual enhancement of the user interface.<br/> <br/>
-JavaScript (JS): JS is a programming language that provides the users the ability of interacting with the website.
+JavaScript (JS): JS is a programming language that provides the users the ability of interacting with the website.<br/><br/>
 These three languages were chosen to design the client side because they are known by everyone in the team.
 These languages were also taught in the web programming class SOEN287.